Adventure Cruises in Spain

 Costa del Sol

 Reaching from the enchanting port town of Malaga along the coast to Gibraltar, the Costa del Sol is one of the best-loved spots in the Mediterranean for holidaymakers.
 Beautiful topography, endless beaches, and some of the best weather in Europe are just some of the reasons this region is perfect for a small ship cruise around Spain.
-Cruises of Spain will stop off at historical ports such as Malaga as well as quaint coastal towns and huge sweeping beaches.
+Cruises of Spain will stop off at historical ports such as Malaga and quaint coastal towns and huge sweeping beaches.

 Best time to cruise in Spain

 Mainland, or as it is known locally, Peninsular Spain enjoys long and quite hot summers, although the temperature will be slightly lower on the coast with cool sea breezes keeping the hot midday at bay.
-So, the best time to visit Spain’s mainland depends on how hot you like it; sun lovers will find June to August are the warmest months, perfect for heading to the beach or jumping off the boat at swim stops.
+So, the best time to visit Spain’s mainland depends on how hot you like; sun lovers will find June to August the warmest months, perfect for heading to the beach or jumping off the boat at swim stops.
 The Spring is cooler with the best months from March to May perfect for sightseeing, warm but not the severe heat of the summer.
 The colder months over the winter are great for those who want to avoid the crowds and make the most of the lower prices.
-January to February is also the time when Spanish towns host their fiestas, weeks of different local celebrations, which are an incredible cultural and social experience.
-The Canary Islands also host fiestas at this time; however, the weather is significantly warmer, and although it can reach the higher temperatures in the height of summer, most of the year is balmy, warm, and comfortable Spring weather.
+January to February is also when Spanish towns host their fiestas, weeks of different local celebrations, which are an incredible cultural and social experience.
+The Canary Islands also host fiestas at this time; however, the weather is significantly warmer, and although it can reach higher temperatures in summer, most of the year is balmy, warm, and comfortable Spring weather.

 How to get to Spain

 A much-loved destination for visitors around the world, reaching a small ship cruise around Spain is easy with non-stop international flights to Madrid and Barcelona from the U.S. and connecting international flights available from European airports to Malaga, Seville, and Almeria.
 Reaching the Canary Islands usually involves a stop in Madrid, Casablanca, or London.
 Inter-island flights in the Canaries are frequent and cost-effective.
-Although there is also the option of ferries between all of the parts of the archipelago, these can be quite slow though often stopping at each island in turn.
+Although there is also the option of ferries between all of the parts of the archipelago, these can be quite slow, though often stopping at each island in turn.
 It is worth noting that international flights to La Palma, El Hierro, and La Gomera are quite rare, and inter-island hopping is the best way to reach these parts.